bgianfo/lab-notebook/src/serenityos/gdb-port.md

 While working on SerenityOS over the past few years, one of things I've missed the most is a powerful debugger.
-For whatever reason [Andreas][kling] and most of the other developers working on the system don't seem to be fans using a debuggers.
+For whatever reason [Andreas][kling] and most of the other developers working on the system don't seem to be fans using a debugger.
 Now that I think about it, Andreas even has a video titled ["Why I don't use a debugger"][kling-no-debuggie] on his YouTube channel. 😁